SoftwareAG/c8y-docs/src/render/guides/web/angular/application-options.md

 order: 15
 ---

-Each UI application can be customized with a set a defined options.
+Each UI application can be customized with a set of defined options.
 The options objects are defined in json and read and merged at runtime with the following order:

 - Static options defined at build time